 How much compensation will I receive?

 At Truth Legal, we understand that every Personal Injury is different, and you deserve expert advice based on your unique situation.
 That is why we do not use gimmicks such as ‘compensation calculators’ on our website.
 Instead, we offer bespoke advice and estimations following a consultation with on of our expert Personal Injury solicitors.

 Personal injury compensation is based upon the harm you have suffered.
 This is assessed by looking at two elements of your injury:

 - The pain and suffering it has caused you; and

 - The effect it has had upon your life

 With needlestick injuries, the physical injury itself may heal relatively quickly.
 If you have sustained psychological injuries, these may take much longer to resolve.

 But it is often the way in which your life has been affected that is the greatest source of ‘harm’ following a needlestick injury.
 If you have contracted a virus or other infection from a contaminated needle, it could be life-changing.
-Lengthy testing and monitoring procedures for serious infections can lead you to ‘putting your life on hold’, and being forced to endure a period of prolonged worry and uncertainty whether you have contracted an infection or not.
+Lengthy testing and monitoring procedures for serious infections can lead prolonged uncertainty.

 - Loss of earnings